 ANSWER: Call your creditor immediately and ask for a manager, then explain that you paid this debt in full and can prove it.
 Insist that the creditor send a “paid in full” statement to you right away.
 Then demand the account be pulled back from collections and your name removed from any black list.
 Next, ask if it’s been reported to any credit bureau and if so, insist any negative information be removed and the account reported accurately (paid in full – not delinquent)

-Finally, send a follow up letter to the creditor outlining what happened, what they agreed to do about it, who you spoke with and the time and date.
-Send this letter return receipt requested.
+Finally, send a follow up payment agreement letter to the creditor outlining what happened, what they agreed to do about it, who you spoke with and the time and date.
+Follow our mailing instructions and send this letter return receipt requested.
 DO NOT forget this part.
 Having agreements in writing is your only protection.

 2. You paid the debt in full to the creditor between the time the creditor sent the account to a 3rd party collector and the collector called you.